-Dominique said, “If you don’t co-operate you’ll be dead by the time your fancy clock chimes again.”
+Dominique said, “If you don’t co-operate, you’ll be dead by the time your fancy clock chimes again.”

 Russell rephrased what he’d been about to say.
-“I only have one downstairs, and the other is in my bedroom.”
+“I only have one safe downstairs, and the other is in my bedroom.”

 “Which one contains the forged documents?”
 When the lawyer squinted, Dominique stepped forward quickly and pressed the end of her suppressor into the man’s groin.
-“If I have to repeat myself your balls are gonna get heavier, and it won’t be fluid.”
+“If I have to repeat myself, your balls are gonna get heavier, and it won’t be fluid.”

 “Upstairs … the bedroom safe.”

-“Don’t,” Rachel said, already in the aim.
+“Don’t.”
+Rachel was already in the aim.

 When satisfied, she drew her weapon and stepped back into the corner.

-Multiple footsteps sounded on the stairs and Russell walked into the room first.
+Multiple footsteps sounded on the stairs, and Russell walked into the room first.

 “Fuck!”
 He dropped the pillowcase full of documents he’d been carrying.
 “You killed Gary?”